From Racing Thoughts to Restful Sleep: How 4-7-8 Breathing Helps You Unwind

 5. Let go of perfection: Even "imperfect" practice is beneficial.
 There's no such thing as failing at this technique.

-Schedule a free consult for local help in Boulder, CO, or long-distance via telehealth.
+If you’d like more support, or you’re curious about what’s keeping you from fully resting—hormones, blood sugar, old stories—let’s explore together.
+Schedule a consult for local help in Boulder, CO, or long-distance via telehealth.

 Also, check out my book, The Deep Blue Sleep—A Roadmap to Fall Asleep and Stay Asleep Naturally.
 This book provides a comprehensive guide to understanding the nervous system's role in sleep, and strategies for improving sleep.